What works?

 As predicted, MI consistent behaviour increased change talk but had uncertain effects on reducing resistance related talk and the outcome of treatment.
 MI inconsistent behaviour was clearly associated with less change talk, more resistance to change and poorer treatment outcome.

-Important study :: Client resistance talk
+Important study :: Client perceptions of MI

 Drage L, Masterson C, Tober G, Farragher T, and Bewick BM (2019) The Impact of Therapists’ Responses to Resistance to Change: A Sequential Analysis of Therapist Client Interactions in Motivational Interviewing.
 Alcohol and Alcoholism 54: 173-176